 g.V(['partitionKey_value0', 'verted_id0'], ['partitionKey_value1', 'vertex_id1'], ...)

-Selecting a set of vertices and specifying a list of partition key values:
+Selecting a set of vertices with their IDs and specifying a list of partition key values:

 g.V('vertex_id0', 'vertex_id1', 'vertex_id2', …).has('partitionKey', within('partitionKey_value0', 'partitionKey_value01', 'partitionKey_value02', …)